USEPA/sensortoolkit/docs/source/quickstart.rst

-This section walks you through an example scenario, evaluating data from a fictitious air sensor named the *'Toco Toucan'* against reference data collected from a monitor collocated at the ambient monitoring site where sensors were deployed in triplicate.
+This section walks you through an example scenario, evaluating data from a fictitious air sensor named the *'Toco Toucan'* against reference data collected from a monitor collocated at the ambient monitoring site where sensors were deployed in triplicate, and a quick summary of how to use sensortoolkit for the first time.

 Example Scenario - Toco Toucan
 ------------------------------